Team Motivation: The 2 Keys to Motivating Your Agency Team

 - 2 Reasons why your agency’s bonus structure matters.

-- 3 Ways to create a culture for employee retention.
+- 3 Ways to create a culture for employee retention with team motivation.

 Today, I had the opportunity to sit down with Chris Slocumb, president and founder of Clarity Quest Marketing, a boutique agency dealing solely with biotech and the healthcare space.
 Chris jumped to the agency world after she realized there was a serious gap in the market when it came to agencies equipped to handle the biotech market.
 Right off the bat, Chris made it her mission to create a culture where people are the number one focus.
 Chris shares how she was able to build a rock-solid team and how that team has helped her agency grow.